-One could argue that there isn’t sufficient research - to make a conclusive judgement.
+There isn’t sufficient research - to make a conclusive judgment.
 Not to mention, these studies are not of the highest quality.
 Some also believe that LDL alone may not be the best way to measure risk for heart disease, and we need to learn more about the exact biological mechanisms of how blockages in the arteries form.
 This idea is not supported by others.

 Let's not forget, not all fats that fall under the umbrella of saturated fat are created equal.
-For example, saturated fat from butter and coconut oil are different chemically, and may be metabolized differently in the body (though both have shown to increase LDL levels).
+Butter and coconut oil, for example, have distinct chemical structures and may be metabolized differently in the body (though both have been shown to increase LDL levels).

 The confusion around saturated fats doesn’t mean that “butter is back” or that coconut oil should be used as your main source of fat.
-In fact, studies have shown that having unsaturated fats from plant sources (think olive oil, avocados and oils from nuts and seeds) instead of saturated fats lowers your risk of heart disease.
-So despite all the controversy, the recommendations to limit saturated fat in your diet – still stands.
+In reality, research suggests that consuming unsaturated fats from plant sources (such as olive oil, avocados, and nut and seed oils) rather than saturated fats lowers your risk of heart disease.
+Despite the controversy, though, the advice to cut back on saturated fat in your diet still stands.

-The key with fats like butter, lard, ghee, cream and coconut oil is to eat them mindfully, and enjoy them in moderation rather than using them as your ‘go-to’ source of fat.
-For example, you can use olive oil as your main source of fat when cooking and mix in a little coconut oil to achieve a desired flavour profile for a recipe.
+The key with fats like butter, lard, ghee, cream, and coconut oil is to eat them mindfully and enjoy them in moderation rather than using them as your ‘go-to’ source of fat.
+For example, you can use olive oil as your main source of fat when cooking and mix in a little coconut oil to achieve the desired flavour profile for a recipe.

 What is the healthiest diet for the heart?

-When it comes to hearty healthy eating, we would encourage you to shift your thinking from individual nutrients; like saturated fats or cholesterol - to an overall dietary patterns instead.
-Research looking at the relationship between dietary patterns and heart disease consistently shows that predominantly plant-based diets can lower your risk of heart disease.
+When it comes to heart healthy eating, we would encourage you to shift your thinking from individual nutrients; like saturated fats or cholesterol - to an overall dietary pattern instead.
+Research looking at the relationship between dietary patterns and heart disease consistently shows that predominantly plant-based diets lower your risk of heart disease.